Physical and Chemical Properties

 How do we assess technical equivalence?

-The formulation details of a product/preparation consist of the technical specification and the formulation ‘recipe’.
-The formulation recipe consists of:
+The details of a product consist of the technical specification and the product ‘recipe’, this consists of:

-- The nominal target content for the pure active substance, with acceptable tolerance limits in line with FAO guidance (Manual on development and use of FAO and WHO specifications for pesticides, November 2010).
+- nominal target content of the pure active substance, with acceptable tolerance limits in line with Food and Agriculture Organisation of the UN (FAO) guidance Manual on development and use of FAO and WHO specifications for pesticides, 2016

-- The chemical name, trade name and/or CAS number, structure and quantity of all other components (the co-formulants) in the formulation.
+- chemical name, trade name and/or CAS number, structure and quantity of all other components (the co-formulants) in the product

 - EU Guidance on completion of Part B1 and B2 and Part C of the draft registration report (see "Format of a draft Registration Report – version 2015" under Procedural Guidance on the EC website site page).